bassjobsen/jbst/README.md

 Jamedo's Bootstrap Start Theme (JBST)
 =====================================

-Powerful theme framework that can be used as a standalone website builder or as a framework to create child themes for wordpress build on Twitter's Bootstrap 3.
+JBST is a powerful theme framework that can be used as a standalone website builder or as a framework to create child themes for wordpress.
+JBST build on on the top of Twitter's Bootstrap 3 and is full customizable with LESS.
+Integrated customizer for easy website building.
+It also has built in support for BuddyPress, BBpress and eCommerce (WooCommerce, JigoShop and WPeCommerce).
-The original framework is written by [Matt Jones of Rocket Farmer, LLC](http://rocketfarmer.net/) (former Skematik theme framework)
-It also has built in support for theme options, metaboxes, BuddyPress and eCommerce (WooCommerce, JigoShop and WPeCommerce).

 * [Twitter's Bootstrap 3](http://getboostrap.com/) ready
 * E-Commerce ( we recommend WooCommerce )